KMSwarner/Mines_CSharp_WinForms/README.md

 # MineSweeperCSharp
+Project began in C++ as an exercise in procedural object analysis and was adapted into a version of Mine Sweeper playable in the console.

-A 1-day project to exercise porting and finalization of code from C++ to C#, taking advantage of Windows Forms.
+Existing code was converted to C# and adapted to take advantage of .Net and Windows Forms controls.